 - Tie the legs and tail of each hen together.
-Brush with melted butter; roast, breast side up, in an open roasting pan, at 425 F. 1 hour, brushing occasionally with butter.
+Brush with melted butter; roast, breast side up, in open roasting pots and pans for gas stove, at 425 F. 1 hour, brushing occasionally with butter.

 - During the last 15 minutes of roasting, cut strings around legs to allow heat to penetrate and brush hens with some Red Raisin Sauce.